 The exhibits will take you through the history of the Marine Corps from its beginning to current day.
 Wander through and learn how the Marines were involved in the American Revolution, World War I and II, Korean War, and Vietnam.
 The exhibits are immersive and well-done, transporting you and your children into the cold Korean landscape or the hot jungles of Vietnam.
 Find out more about the exhibits here.

 The legacy walkway will take you from exhibit to exhibit and lead you to some of the more recent parts of history, including 9/11.
-The museum is still undergoing an expansion so these stories will be told more fully in the coming years.
+The museum is still undergoing an expansion so more stories about the Afghanistan and Iraq conflicts will be told more fully in the coming years.

-My kids absolutely love going to this museum, and we have been several times.
-The children’s gallery is currently closed due to COVID but even the youngest of children will find something to pique their interest in the hands-on exhibits.
-There’s even more places to explore – a theater, the laser rifle range (currently closed), and two different restaurants.
+There are even more places to explore – a theater, a rifle range, and two different restaurants.
 Don’t miss walking the grounds to see moving statues and memorials to those who gave their all.
 There’s also a playground on the grounds as well.

 The National Museum of the Marine Corps is a great place to visit when you’re touring our nation’s capital!
 Get out of the city and plan a trip to honor the members of our nation’s military.